The Loco-Motion

 "The Loco-Motion" (or "Locomotion") is a pop song written by American songwriters Gerry Goffin and Carole King.
 "The Loco-Motion" was originally written for the R&B singer Dee Dee Sharp, but Sharp turned the song down.

-The song is especially notable for making three appearances in the American top 3, each in a different decade: in 1962 by Little Eva (U.S. No. 1); in 1974 by Grand Funk Railroad (also U.S. No. 1); and in 1988 by Kylie Minogue (U.S. No. 3).
+The song is especially notable for making three appearances in the American top 3, each in a different decade and by a different artist: in 1962 by Little Eva (U.S. No. 1); in 1974 by Grand Funk Railroad (also U.S. No. 1); and in 1988 by Kylie Minogue (U.S. No. 3).

-The song is an enduring example of the dance-song genre; much of the lyric is devoted to a description of the dance itself, usually performed as a type of line dance.
+The song is an enduring example of the dance-song genre; much of the lyrics are devoted to a description of the dance itself, usually performed as a type of line dance.
 However, the song pre-dates the dance.

 "The Loco-Motion" was also the second song to reach No. 1 by two different musical acts in America.
 The earlier song to do this was "Go Away Little Girl", also written by Goffin and King.
 It is one of only nine songs to achieve this feat.

 Little Eva version

 Background

-King and Goffin wrote "The Loco-Motion" in hopes to have it recorded by Dee Dee Sharp, who had a hit with "Mashed Potato Time".
+King and Goffin wrote "The Loco-Motion" in hopes to have it recorded by Dee Dee Sharp, who had a hit with "Mashed Potato Time" in 1962.
 Sharp passed on the song, leaving the opportunity open for Eva Boyd, who had recorded the demo.
 Boyd's version was released, and her name was changed to Little Eva.
 Boyd was Carole King's babysitter, having been introduced to King and King's husband Gerry Goffin by The Cookies, a local girl group who would also record for the songwriters.

 "The Loco-Motion" was the first release by the new Dimension Records company, whose releases were mostly penned and produced by Goffin and King.
 There are two common versions of the song in circulation: one includes handclaps during the verses; the other has no handclaps.
 King performed the backup vocals in the recording.